-People have been renting electric cars for the last few years already, and many have gone on to buy their own EVs.
+People have been renting hybrids for the last few years already, and many have gone on to buy their own EVs.
 The one thing that holds people back from doing so, is still range anxiety.
 What if I run out of battery halfway to my destination because I can’t find anywhere to plug my car in.

 Bloomberg reported that individuals who have tried out electric cars (notably Nissan Leaf) swapped them for conventional cars after just 1.6 days, compared to the typical week-long average rental.
 Hertz has experienced a lower-than-expected demand as well, despite some early success.
 Despite that, major rental companies are still committed to increasing the range of electric cars on offer, but targeted to the demand.